 F1 resolved this issue with another change in 2005, this time aggregate qualifying.
 Drivers would perform two single-lap runs – one on Saturday and one on Sunday – with their times from both sessions combined to give an overall qualifying time.

 This was scrapped after just six races after proving unpopular with the fans and teams, replaced with a single session on Saturday afternoon.
-From 2006 onwards, the current format of three separate sessions has made qualifying one of the must-watched spectacles of a race weekend – especially following the ban on refuelling in 2010.
+From 2006 onwards, the current format of three separate sessions has made qualifying one of the must-watch spectacles of a race weekend – especially following the ban on refuelling in 2010.

 The low-fuel runs are spectacular to behold and often lead to last-lap shootouts.
 However, if you look at the numbers since the beginning of the V6 hybrid era, it tells a different story.